Leojanas/portfolio/README.md

 <br>
 This site uses HTML and CSS.
 <br>
-This is the beginnings of my professional portfolio, which I will continue to develop as I move through the Bloc Web Developer Boot Camp.
+This is my professional portfolio, which I will continue to add to as I build more projects.